Current Projects

 Drivers and impacts of dietary transitions in African cities |

-This projects studies the drivers and impacts of dietary transitions in four African cities: Accra, Lilongwe, Maputo, and Nairobi.
-It adopts an urban metabolism approach to explain how these transitions unfold, what are their drivers, what are their environmental and food security impacts, and how these different elements are interlinked.
-It uses a combination of different analytical tools to analyse primary and secondary data collected from the study cities.
+This project studied the drivers and impacts of dietary transitions in four African cities: Accra, Lilongwe, Maputo, and Nairobi.
+It adopted an urban metabolism approach to explain how these transitions unfold, what are their drivers, what are their environmental and food security impacts, and how these different elements are interlinked.
+It used a combination of different analytical tools to analyse primary and secondary data collected from the study cities.

 |